Christopher Masterson: Career

-Masterson played Geoff in the direct-to-video movie Dragonheart: A New Beginning, the sequel to Dragonheart.
+Masterson played Geoff in the direct-to-video movie Dragonheart: A New Beginning (2000), the sequel to Dragonheart.
 Masterson is best known for his role as Francis, the trouble-making oldest brother of Frankie Muniz's title character in the Fox sitcom Malcolm in the Middle.
-He took on the role for seven years, from 2000 to 2006.
+He took on the role for seven seasons, from 2000 to 2006.
 In 2003, he played Edward Linton in MTV's Wuthering Heights.
-Masterson portrayed a lead character in the films Scary Movie 2, Waterborne, Made for Each Other and Intellectual Property.
+Masterson portrayed a lead character in the films Waterborne, Made for Each Other and Intellectual Property.
+He also played a supporting role in Scary Movie 2.
 He guest starred in three episodes of That '70s Show, alongside his brother, Danny.
 In the USA Network television series White Collar, he played Josh Roland in the episode "Where There's a Will".
 He also played Scotty O'Neal in the movie My Best Friend's Wedding.
 In 2012, Masterson had a guest role on the TBS series Men at Work as a concierge named Archie.
-His brother, Danny Masterson, plays Milo on the show, but the two did not share any scenes together.
+His brother, Danny Masterson, played Milo on the show, but the two did not share any scenes together.

 Personal life

 Masterson was born on Long Island, New York, the son of Carol Masterson, a manager, and Peter Masterson, an insurance agent.
 Masterson, like his brother Danny Masterson, is a follower of Scientology.
 The two have invested in restaurants together.
 He also has a half-sister, actress Alanna Masterson, and a half-brother, actor Jordan Masterson.
-Masterson was in a relationship with his brother's That ‘70s Show co-star Laura Prepon from 1999 to 2007.
+Masterson was in a relationship with his brother's That '70s Show co-star Laura Prepon from 1999 to 2007.

 On June 25, 2019, Masterson married actress Yolanda Pecoraro.
-In April 2021, she gave birth to their daughter Chiara.
+In April 2021, she gave birth to their daughter.